WeegeeNumbuh1/FlightGazer/README.md

 **tl;dr** You need a running `dump1090` instance and if it's not running on the same device as FlightGazer you need to know a valid URL to access its data.<br>
 You don't actually need a physical RGB display, but it's recommended.
 Other ADS-B decoders will not work.
 Your site location needs to be set for most of the functionality to work.<br>
-*Note:* FlightGazer will not work with UAT-only setups.
+*Note:* FlightGazer will not work with UAT-only setups and assumes single-site decoders (not a combined feed).

 ### 📶 Installation & Getting Started
 Make sure you meet the above prerequisites.
 To begin: